 Once you have completed all these steps, you will see your swimming pool almost installed in your backyard.
 Well, the job is not done, yet!
 You still have to fill it, to enjoy it.
 This is what we will see in the next step.

 5. How to Fill Your Pool?

 You cannot start filling your pool right away after installing it.
 You need first to spread out your liner well so that there are no wrinkles in it and then proceed to fill your pool.
 Here are the steps that you have to follow in this process:

 - With a hose, fill your pool easily.
 However, be careful that you don’t fill it up completely.
-You still need to install accessories such as filter, pump, heater, skimmer, etc. in the pool waters.
+You still need to install accessories such as a filter, pump, heater, skimmer, etc. in the pool waters.
 These accessories should be installed only when the pool is half-full.
-After filling your pool half-way, install these systems as per the instruction manual.
-It is very important that you get professional help if you are unsure about installing these accessories.
+After filling your pool halfway, install these systems as per the instruction manual.
+You must get professional help if you are unsure about installing these accessories.